 Praise the Lord with harp: sing unto him with the psaltery and an instrument of ten strings.
 Sing unto him a new song; play skillfully with a loud noise.
 For the word of the Lord is right; and all his works are done in truth.
-Psalms 33:1-4
+Psalm 33:1-4

 We invite both experienced vocalists and exuberant newcomers to join our group and amplify the joy we all find in music.
-We practice on Tuesday nights from 7:00-8:30 under the guidance of our music director Kathy Mordeaux, an accomplished pianist and composer.
-We sing at the 10:30 service almost every Sunday and at special events throughout the year.
+We practice on Tuesday nights from 7:00-8:30 PM under the guidance of music director Kathy Mordeaux, an accomplished pianist and composer.
+We sing at the 10:30 AM service almost every Sunday and at special events throughout the year.

-Learn more about MusicMakers – email email@example.com
+To learn more about MusicMakers, email firstname.lastname@example.org

 We also invite those interested in only occasional solos, duets, and such, either vocal or instrumental, to be part of our music program.
 There is always room for another musician.
 If you are interested, contact Kathy at email@example.com.